MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 ### Making calls from Dynamics 365 Guides

-The following list contains the minimum URL end points and TCP/UDP ports used for calling.
+The following list contains the minimum URL endpoints and TCP/UDP ports used for calling.
 All must be reachable from the app.
 If you have specialized needs and/or scale, see the [Teams comprehensive list](/microsoftteams/prepare-network) for specifics.

 #### Teams